fbcsec/fbcsec.github.io/_posts/2018-05-05-Linux-TCP-Bind-Shell.md

 push word 0x5c11
 ```

 This represents port 4444.
 Notice that I changed the endianness of 4444's hexadecimal representation.
 It would normally be `0x115c` however we must use network byte order.
+In addition, because we're pushing to the stack we'll need to reverse the bytes.
 For us this just means swapping around the two hex bytes to `0x5c11`.
+When we push it onto the stack in this form its order will be correct.

 Sometimes we'll want to use a port number that will contain null bytes.
 For example, if we wish to bind to port 43776 we will need to push `0xAB00` to the stack.
 If we wanted connect on a port below 256 we'll also need to adjust how we push the port number.
 Port 5 is represented as `0x0005`, that first null byte is not acceptable.